gaogaotiantian/viztracer/docs/source/viztracer.rst

         **NOTICE**

-        In command line, ``--include_files`` takes multiple arguments, which will be ambiguous about the command that actually needs to run, so you need to explicitly specify comand using ``--run``
+        In command line, ``--include_files`` takes multiple arguments, which will be ambiguous about the command that actually needs to run, so you need to explicitly specify comand using ``--``

         .. code-block::

-            python -m viztracer --include_files file1 file2 --run my_scrpit.py
+            python -m viztracer --include_files file1 file2 -- my_scrpit.py

     .. py:attribute:: exclude_files
         :type: list of string or None